jsx/mizuki/README.md

 DESCRIPTION
 ====================

-Mizuki provides a set of utilities which is not a part of JSX language but inevitable.
+Mizuki provides a set of utilities for [JSX](http://jsx.github.com/), which is not a part of JSX language but inevitable.

 TODO
 ====================